ljiang09/headcount/ReadMe.md

 ## Run Python script

 Now, you can finally run the python script and generate Excel files for each day.
 In the command line, navigate to the folder where this ReadMe file is stored.
 Then, type either `python main.py` or `python3 main.py`, press enter, and see the newly-generated Excel sheets!

+## Optional: run unit tests

+I've written tests to check that the script is functioning as intended.
+If you want to, you can run these yourself!
+You'll need to install `pytest`, then in the command line, run the command `pytest`.
+You should then see all the functions being tested, and which ones pass or fail.